ranveersinghaiden/xeroAssignment/README.md

 To run test multiple times, please update the Accounting.feature file with new account name and account number.

 Run test with different user:
-To run test with different user, please update Resources.resx with username and password.
+To run test with different user, please update Resources.resx with user credentials and security questions and answers.
 Ideally, username and password should be stored in key-vault.
 But for the purpose of this assignment it is stored in Resources.resx.